 The NDIS Appeals Program provides assistance to NDIS applicants and participants, and others affected by reviewable decisions of the NDIA.
-The program is designed to support clients to navigate external merits review process in the AAT or agreed alternative dispute resolution (ADR) pathways that support resolution of disputes arising from NDIA decisions.
+The program is designed to support clients to navigate external merits review process in the ART or an agreed alternative dispute resolution (ADR) pathways that support resolution of disputes arising from NDIA decisions.

-Funding is provided to a number of existing National Disability Advocacy Program (NDAP) providers around Australia, selected by the Department of Social Services (the Department or DSS) provide the additional advocate services, in specified service areas.
-While the focus is on non-legalistic advocacy services, there may be some cases which progress to an AAT review or through an ADR mechanism where there is a legitimate need for applicants to access legal services.
+Funding is provided to a number of existing National Disability Advocacy Program (NDAP) providers around Australia, selected by the Department of Social Services (the Department or DSS) to provide the additional advocate services, in specified service areas.
+While the focus is on non-legalistic advocacy services, there may be some cases which progress to an ART review or through an ADR mechanism where there is a legitimate need for applicants to access legal services.
 Funding is to be provided where the merits of the case warrant funding or where the applicant does not have the capacity to self-represent.

-Recognising this, the NDIS Appeals Program provides funding to Legal Aid Commissions in every state and territory for legal representation, and designated Legal Aid Commissions to support the ADR.
-Participants engaging in the ADR mechanism, the Independent Expert Review (IER) program, are able to seek legal advice from select Legal Aid Commissions on recommended outcomes provided by the Independent Expert.
+Recognising this, the NDIS Appeals Program provides funding to Legal Aid Commissions in every state and territory for legal representation as well as designated Legal Aid Commissions to support the ADR.
 Assessments of eligibility for legal services are undertaken by the Legal Aid Commissions.
-Applicants may be referred to a Legal Aid Commission by: the AAT; an NDIS Appeals Program advocate or other legal representatives of the applicant; or they may self-refer.
+Applicants may be referred to a Legal Aid Commission by:

+- the ART

+- an NDIS Appeals Program advocate

+- the applicant.

+- other legal representatives of the applicant